 You just dropped big bucks on some prime beef and your mouth has already started watering in anticipation.
 You’re going to be grilling steaks on a charcoal grill and your guests will be arriving soon.

-They have to come out perfect because your friend “All Beef” Bob, the self-proclaimed BBQ Master, is on the guest list and he will never let you live it down if they don’t match up to his high expectations.
+They have to come out perfect because your friend “All Beef” Bob is on the guest list and he will never let you live it down if they don’t match up to his high expectations.

 This is when the nervousness kicks in, and rightly so.
-The “steaks” are high (sorry, bad pun.
-I couldn’t help myself) and your man card is on the line.
+The “steaks” are high (sorry, I couldn’t help myself) and your man card is on the line.

 Don’t worry.
 I’m here to make sure you don’t screw this one up.
 By the time we are done, “All Beef” Bob will be asking for your advice the next time he is grilling steaks on a charcoal grill.